pythonarcade/arcade/doc/programming_guide/opengl_notes.rst

-Arcade uses OpenGL for the underlying rendering, and OpenGL functionality is used through pyglet when a window is cre    ated.
+Arcade uses OpenGL for the underlying rendering, and OpenGL functionality is used through pyglet when a window is created.
 The underlying representation of this is an OpenGL context.
 Arcade's representation of this context is the :py:attr:`arcade.Window.ctx`.
 This is an :py:class:`~arcade.ArcadeContext`.